tolaukel/CustomerChurnPredictionCapStoneProject/README.md

 # Table of Contents

-/n Project Description
+- Project Description
-Dataset
+- Dataset
-Project Structure
-Results
+- Results
-Technologies Used
+- Model performace
-Contributing
+- Contributing
-License
-Contact
+- Contact

 # This project involves the following key steps:

-Data Preprocessing: Cleaning and preparing the data for analysis.
+- Data Preprocessing: Cleaning and preparing the data for analysis.
-Exploratory Data Analysis (EDA): Understanding the data through visualization and statistical analysis.
+- Exploratory Data Analysis (EDA): Understanding the data through visualization and statistical analysis.
-Feature Engineering: Creating new features to improve model performance.
+- Feature Engineering: Creating new features to improve model performance.
-Model Building: Developing machine learning models to predict customer churn.
+- Model Building: Developing machine learning models to predict customer churn.
-Model Evaluation: Assessing the performance of the models using various metrics.
+- Model Evaluation: Assessing the performance of the models using various metrics.
-Insights and Recommendations: Providing actionable insights to reduce churn.
+- Insights and Recommendations: Providing actionable insights to reduce churn.

 # Dataset
 The dataset used in this project contains information about customer behavior and demographics.
 It includes features such as:
-Customer ID
+-Customer ID
-Gender
-Partner
-Dependents
+-Gender
+-Partner
+-Dependents
 PhoneService
 MultipleLines
 InternetServices